isomerpages/cris-scri/news-and-events/news/_posts/2024-05-15-post-Scaling new heights in breast cancer research to advance women’s health.md

 <blockquote>
 <p>Ying Jia mentors over 20 junior CRCs across NUHS.
 Though she has assumed
 the role of a clinical research manager, she fondly recalls her days as a research coordinator, running the groundwork.
-“When they feel comfortable to share their difficulties with you, it means there is a level of trust present,” she said.</p>
+“When my team mates feel comfortable to share their difficulties with me, it means there is a level of trust present,” she said.</p>
 <p></p>
 </blockquote>
 <div class="isomer-image-wrapper">